ggcarvalho/nim_game/README.md

 # Nim Game

 Simple implementaiton of a Nim game in Python.
+[To learn more about Nim](https://en.wikipedia.org/wiki/Nim).

 Rules: